jeremford/aws-multi-region-codepipeline/README.md

 ```

-The main stack in the Primary Region is: [master-stack.yml](templates/multiregion/master-stack.yml)
+The main stack in the primary region is: [master-stack.yml](templates/multiregion/master-stack.yml)

 It uses the 'ReplicantBucket' to register the cross region replication.

-The Output has the Aurora Cluster Identifier to use as the Replication Source in the Secondary Region.
+The Output has the Aurora Cluster Identifier to use as the Replication Source in the secondary region.

 ```yaml
 Outputs: